 Rep. Becerra voted with the minority against S 1322, the Jerusalem Embassy Act of 1995, calling for the U.S. Embassy in Israel to be established in Jerusalem no later than May 31, 1999.
-He also was termed a “good guy” in the Washington Report’s September issue Hall of Fame and Shame story dealing with House members’ voting records on the Middle East.
+He also was termed a “good guy” in the Washington Report on Middle East Affairs,’s September issue Hall of Fame and Shame story dealing with House members’ voting records on the Middle East.

 The congressman noted wryly that he hears regularly from pro-Israel persons before and after a crucial vote, but rarely from Arab Americans.